kgish/nestjs-jwt-template/README.md

 ## Description

-A NestJS JWT Template for getting started.
+A simple NestJS JWT template for getting started.

 ## Installation